 - Don't forget to drizzle (or brush) the salmon with the pan juices after you've arranged it on plates.
 The pan sauce is buttery and rich.
 It adds wonderful flavor to the dish.

-- As mentioned above, the best skillets for this recipe are nonstick or well-seasoned cast-iron skillets.
+- The best skillets for this recipe are nonstick or well-seasoned cast-iron skillets.
 I don't recommend using a stainless steel skillet in this recipe - the salmon skin tends to stick to it.

 Recipe FAQs